Teadar

 Where does 2000 (1998) Aged Ye Sheng (Wild) Farmer’s Liu Bao Tea come from?

-This dark is grown in Guangxi, China and is made from the Wild cultivar.
-This particular batch comes from the 1998 harvest.
+Grown in Guangxi, China from the Wild cultivar.
+This batch is from the 1998 harvest.

 Community Reviews